 1 pinch baking soda

-Mix everything together with a wooden spoon and chill in the fridge for 15 minutes or longer.
+Mix everything together with a wooden spoon and chill in the fridge for 15 minutes or up to two days.

-Using a tbsp or small ice cream scoop, place the cookies onto a lined baking tray and bake for 20 minutes.
+Using a tablespoon or similarly-sized ice cream scoop, scoop the cookies onto a lined baking tray and bake for 20 minutes.
 Enjoy!